jangroth/aws-certification-notes/devops-engineer-professional.md

 ## [↖](#top)[↑](#5)[↓](#5_2) Aurora
 * Can have up to 15 read replicas
 * Can have a *Global Database*, spawning across multiple regions
+* Can have 'Reder Endpoint' - load-balances connections to available Aurora Replicas in an Aurora DB cluster

+## CloudFront
+* You must ensure that the certificate you wish to associate with your Alternate Domain Name is from a trusted CA, has a valid date and is formatted correctly.
+Wildcard certificates do work with Alternate Domain Names providing they match the main domain, and they also work with valid Third Party certificates.
+If all of these elements are correct, it may be that there was an internal CloudFront HTTP 500 being generated at the time of configuration, which should be transient and will resolve if you try again.

 <a name="5_2"></a>
 ## [↖](#top)[↑](#5_1)[↓](#5_3) CloudWatch Metrics
 * `aws cfn put-metric-data` - Publishes metric data points to Amazon CloudWatch
+* Use `EstimatedCharges` metric to track your estimated AWS charges

 <a name="5_3"></a>
 ## [↖](#top)[↑](#5_2)[↓](#5_4) CodeBuild